XarigamiND/xarigami-core/README.md

 * Updated many third party libraries to their latest release
 * Updated obsolete PHP commands and constructs
 * Updated using PHP code analyzers and migration helpers

+### Releases

+There is no real development going on on this project, just general maintenance and minor improvements.
+But the system is quite solid, so I would not worry on that.

+There is a tag called ``for-php7.2`` that contains all fixes needed to run on PHP 7.x.
+There is a ``develop`` branch in all module repos, where further maintenance takes place, that will be merged to ``master`` when PHP 8 compatibility is ready.

+I've not updated any module version numbers or other cosmetic changes, but so far you can simply overwrite a Xarigami 1.5.5 site with this code and it will work.

 ## Source code history